TobiasRoland/100-examples-of-monads/JavaList.md

 If you've read the previous pages, you might be thinking to yourself:

-> Wow.
-Neat.
-But wouldn't it be nice if we were able to, say, `.flatMap` on a List of List<String>?
-I mean.. that seems like a very similar thing
+> "OK, Streams seem neat, it's all about being able to get rid of nesting, then?
+OK.
+But... wouldn't it be nice if we were able to, say, `.flatMap` on other nested structures, like... `List<List<String>>?
+I mean.. that seems like a very similar thing?"

 Yes, that would be very useful!
 But... you can't.
 Not directly.
 But you CAN convert a `List<String>` to a `Stream<String>` pretty easily.

-> Oh that sounds useful.
-Is it?
+> "Oh that sounds useful!"

 Yes, very!